Mobidelio/.github/profile/README.md

 **Employee Digital Services**
 Services that reduce friction and improve the day-to-day experience of employees using Apple devices.

-**MobileNow Platform**
+**Apple Operations as a Platform**
-Our Jamf-powered managed service for Apple lifecycle management, zero-touch onboarding, security, and compliance.
+MobileNow is our Jamf-powered platform and managed service for Apple lifecycle management, zero-touch onboarding, security, and compliance.

 ---